jinscript/CarND-Advanced-Lane-Lines/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The perspective transform matrix (M) is derived with hard coded source (`src`) and destination (`dst`) points.
+The perspective transform matrix (M) is derived using `cv2.getPerspectiveTransform()` with hard coded source (`src`) and destination (`dst`) points.
 The code for this step is contained in the Perspective Transform section of the IPython notebook.

 Here are source and destination points: